Rubedo Press

 AT Redivivus Exterior Crop.jpg

-BY AARON CHEAK, PHD.
-Spanning the world’s artistic, scientific and religious traditions, alchemy has embraced and continues to embrace the complete spectrum of existence.
-From metallurgy to metaphysics, alchemy engages the technical, fine and hieratic arts in order to provide a living phenomenology of the one, single, elusive process that acts through all things.
-Ultimately—in its guise as ars transmutationis—alchemy penetrates to the heart of the transfiguring spiritual intensity that underpins the perfection of life, not only from ‘mineral to man’, but from humanity to divinity.
+EDITED BY AARON CHEAK, PHD.
+Spanning the world’s artistic, scientific, and religious traditions, alchemy has embraced and continues to embrace the complete spectrum of existence.
+From metallurgy to metaphysics, from gold-making to god-making, alchemy pervades the technical and the hieratic arts in order to provide a living phenomenology of the one, single, elusive process that acts through all things.

 Price listed in New Zealand Dollars.